21 Stock Market Statistics & Facts You Need to Know in 2023

-The Duch East India Company opened the world’s first stock exchange in 1602.
-The stock market, also known as the equity market and share market, has seen rallies and crashes ever since.
-But even with this volatility, the stock market offers statistically one of the highest returns on capital for investors.
+The Duch East India Company opened the world’s first stock exchange in 1602, and the stock market has seen rallies and crashes ever since.
+This article reveals 21 breathtaking statistics for the stock market you surely want to know about.

 Stock Market Statistics

 - The S&P 500 lost over 50% of its value during the dot-com bubble burst between March 2000 and October 2002.
 The crash lasted 2 years and 8 months before markets started to gain back to new all-time highs over the course of 5 years until July 2007.